influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/config-data-nodes.md

 #### `min-version = "tls1.2"`

-Minimum version of the TLS protocol that will be negotiated.
+The minimum version of the TLS protocol that will be negotiated.
-If not specified, uses the default settings from Go's `crypto/tls` package.
+If not specified, uses the default settings from the Go `crypto/tls` package.

 #### `max-version = "tls1.2"`

-Maximum version of the TLS protocol that will be negotiated.
+The maximum version of the TLS protocol that will be negotiated.
-If not specified, uses the default settings from Go's crypto/tls package.
+If not specified, uses the default settings from the Go `crypto/tls` package.